LoyolaChicagoBooks/introcs-csharp/rst/remainders.rst

 	14/4;

-you get something that looks strange:  Just and addition, subtraction, and multiplication of ``int``\ s produces and ``int``, so, too with division.
+you get something that looks strange:  Just as addition, subtraction, and multiplication of ``int``\ s produces and ``int``, so, too with division.

 In C#, the result of the / operator depends on the